pinkkila/pinkkstore/README.md

 #### BFF Server (store-bff)

 - Interacts with the authorization server as a confidential OAuth client.
-- Manages sessions securely using HTTP-only cookies, so the frontend never needs to handle OAuth tokens directly.
+- Manages OAuth tokens in the context of a cookie-based session, so the frontend never needs to handle OAuth tokens directly.
 - Forwards API requests to the Resource Server (store-api).

 #### Authorization Server (store-auth-server)